Panic attacks and panic disorder

 - Get regular physical activity, which may play a role in protecting against anxiety.

-Your doctor or other health care provider must determine if you have panic attacks, panic disorder or another condition, such as heart or thyroid problems, that resembles panic symptoms.
+Your primary care provider will determine if you have panic attacks, panic disorder or another condition, such as heart or thyroid problems, with symptoms that resemble panic attacks.

 To help pinpoint a diagnosis, you may have: